alphagov/government-service-design-manual/Working in an agile way/writinguserstories.md

 User stories are an essential part of the agile toolkit, a way of organising work into managable chunks, which may be then discussed and prioritised independently of each other.

+User stories **only work in the context of an agile team** with embedded customer representatives.

+A user story is represented by a story card with a title and a few lines of text:

 ![A user story index card](http://farm9.staticflickr.com/8372/8358344190_f48b88c254_n.jpg)

-A user story is represented by a story card with a few lines of text such as:
+ARTICLE CONTACT INFO<br />
 As a **journalist** (actor)<br/>
 I want to **see contact information for media enquiries relating to the news article I am reading** (narrative)<br/>
 So that **I can get directly in touch with the press office about it** (goal)

-Some key points to note:

-* story cards follow a standard **structure** – title, actor, narrative and goal
-* story cards **do not capture every detail** they are a promise of further discussion at the appropriate time
+Story cards follow a standard **structure** – title, actor, narrative and goal.
+They **do not capture every detail** they are a promise of further discussion at the appropriate time.
-* user stories **only work in the context of an agile team** with embedded customer/user representatives

-A user story is a simple, collaborative tool which emphasises face-to-face communication and a focus on user needs.

 ## Working outside-in using goals